usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-1/Sprint-3/Digital Service Tech Bootcamp.md

 Unlike traditional fixed-cost contracts:

-* Cloud costs can fluctuate monthly based on usage, and cloud providers may reduce commercial prices on specific cloud services over time
+* Cloud costs can fluctuate monthly based on usage, and cloud providers may reduce commercial prices on specific cloud services over time.
-* Poor cloud management leads to unexpected cost overruns
+* Poor cloud management leads to unexpected cost overruns.

 Contracting officers should ensure:

-* Agencies have access to vendor training, and to professional services to assist with cloud implementation from skilled and experienced providers
+* Agencies have access to vendor training, and to professional services to assist with cloud implementation from skilled and experienced providers.
-* Contract pricing approaches enable the agency to take advantage of dynamic pricing, particularly when cloud providers reduce prices in their commercial catalog, and don’t lock in rates that prevent the ability to do so, while also ensuring the agency is protected from any potential rate increases
+* Contract pricing approaches enable the agency to take advantage of dynamic pricing, particularly when cloud providers reduce prices in their commercial catalog, and don’t lock in rates that prevent the ability to do so, while also ensuring the agency is protected from any potential rate increases.
-* Performance metrics include effective cloud resource management
+* Performance metrics include effective cloud resource management.

 Failing to address cloud cost management upfront can tie agencies into contracts that are unsustainable or difficult to justify to auditors and oversight bodies.